balanced-dev/yuzu-docs/docs/definition/markup.md

 But the issue with all of these solutions is that not one so far is without a problem:
 - Relying on inherited styles is very limited and should be relied upon as little as possible as it's very fragile and is very easily overwritten by mistake
 - All styles relating to a block should be kept within the block itself, not relying on styles from outside of its directory stylesheet or classes in markup outside of its own handlebars file
-- Block names should not be used: adding the parent block class into the sub-block stylesheet (e.g. `.blog` in this example) is messy and creates a link between them which needs updating if the blog block or `.blog` is renamed
+- Block names should not be used: adding the parent block class into the sub-block stylesheet (e.g. `.blog` in above examples) is messy and creates a link between them which needs updating if the blog block or `.blog` is renamed
-- You shouldn't be having to add classes/wrapping tags with classes around partial helpers purely to apply contextual styles to the sub-block.
-This extra markup or classes just pollutes your code and may not have clear intent to somebody looking at your code
+- You shouldn't need to add classes/wrapping elements with classes around partial helpers purely to apply contextual styles to the sub-block.
+This extra markup or classes just pollutes your code and may not have clear intent to somebody looking at it for the first time
-- None are adhereing of BEM's modifier convention, but modifier classes require both the knowledge of the sub-block's root class name (e.g. `.section-heading` to create the modifier class `.section-heading--black-background`, which again creates a link which needs updating if the class name is renamed) and we need access to the root of the sub-block markup to add this class (which do not have).
+- None are using BEM's modifier convention, but modifier classes require both the knowledge of the sub-block's root class name (e.g. `.section-heading` to create the modifier class `.section-heading--black-background`, which again creates a link which needs updating if the class name is renamed) and we need access to the root of the sub-block markup to add this class (which do not have from the parent).

-The answer: Yuzu "\_" property `_modifiers`  and the `modPartial` helper.
+The answer: Yuzu's "\_" property `_modifiers` and the `modPartial` helper.

 ### modPartial Usage
-`modPartial` in simply uses an array called `_modifiers` automatically added to each block by Yuzu. `modPartials` allows for the adding of modifier classes to the sub-block.
+`modPartial` simply uses an array called `_modifiers` which is automatically added to each block by Yuzu. `modPartial` allows for the addition of modifier classes to the sub-block, without knowing the block's base class.
 By using this value in a block's markup, we can cleanly add contextual styles through inserting modifier classes to the root of the sub-block markup.

-To use `modPartial` simply call pass the name of the partial as a string, the context and then as many modifiers as you want as string parameters to the end of the helper like so:
+To use `modPartial` simply call pass the name of the partial (as a string), the context and then as many modifiers as you want as string parameters to the end of the helper like so:

 `parBlog.hbs`
 ```handlebars